halaney/rust8/README.md

 cargo run ./path/to/rom
 ```
 ROMs can easily be found online under public domain.
-Controls are hard 1-4, q-r, a-f, z-v.
+Controls are hardcoded to 1-4, q-r, a-f, z-v.
 This maps to the 4x4
 hexadecimal keyboard the chip-8 uses.
 #### chip-8 keyboard original layout
 ```